Apollo Curling Frequently Asked Questions (FAQ)

 2. Be on time: Be on time for the game.
 If the game starts at 2:00 pm, the game should start at 2:00 pm.
 That means the players have already arrived, changed, stretched and so on before 2:00 pm.
 A good rule of thumb is to arrive at the rink at least 15 minutes before the scheduled game time.
 Also, be on time for your shot.
 Throughout the game, when it’s your turn to throw, you need to be ready to do so.
 This will help the game flow smoothly and allow you to get lots of ends in during the 2-hour allotment.

-Every week, we rotate through the teams and assign Instagram duty.
-When it’s your team’s turn for Instagram, that means it’s your responsibility to take lots of photos, on the ice and/or off the ice.
-A team from each timeslot will be assigned, so you’re responsible for your timeslot only.
+In the past, we rotated through the teams and assigned Instagram duty.
+When it was your team’s turn for Instagram, that meant it’s your responsibility to take lots of photos, on the ice and/or off the ice.
+A team from each timeslot was assigned, so you were responsible for your timeslot only.
+Now, we are asking all teams to take photos, whenever they want.
 The photos can be of your team, your opponents, other players on other sheets, or you can take photos in the lounge after the game.
 Have a look at Apollo Curling’s Instagram feed for inspiration or ideas of what’s been captured in the past.

 When you’ve taken your photos, you can upload them through League Buddy (Menu -> Upload Photos), where the organizers can download them and post them to the Instagram account.